Standardized: yerba santa

 Plant Family: Hydrophyllaceae

 Yerba santa is a sticky-leafed evergreen native to the southwestern United States.
 Unlike many other astringent herbs, yerba santa actually has a pleasant taste.
-It is used as a food flavoring and as an additive to herbal cough syrups to disguise the taste of other ingredients.
-It was given its name ("holy weed") by Spanish priests impressed with its medicinal properties.
+It is used as a food flavoring and as an additive to herbal syrups to disguise the taste of other ingredients.
+It was given its name ("holy weed") by Spanish priests impressed with its properties.

 Can be used as a tea, but must be allowed to steep for at least half an hour to dissolve the resins.
 More often used as an alcohol tincture.